bl1te/MCJ-datapack-attempt/README.md

 > If you are not utilizing the highest stable version, you are wasting opportunities, unless the highest stable version can not be received for free.
 >
-> If the higher stable version lacks the features which are present in lower version, find an alternative way to achieve these features.
+> If the highest stable version lacks the features which are present in lower version, find an alternative way to achieve these features.

 </details>